Azure/azure-sdk-for-python/sdk/communication/azure-communication-chat/README.md

 - Use `results_per_page`, optional, The maximum number of messages to be returned per page.
 - Use `start_time`, optional, The start time where the range query.

-An iterator of `[ChatThreadInfo]` is the response returned from listing threads
+An iterator of `[ChatThreadItem]` is the response returned from listing threads

 ```python
 from datetime import datetime, timedelta